coyotespike/coyotespike.github.io/_posts/2018-05-05-A-Very-Snobby-Club.md

 Blockchain hype and penny-stock fluctuations in token prices at least have the effect of educating a community who knows how to use this new social technology.

-One benefit to a TCR factory would be learning how much work coordinating via TCRs will be, and hence where they can be applid, and when they must be combined with other cryptoeconomic primitives.
+One benefit to building a TCR factory would be learning how much work coordinating via TCRs will be, and hence where they can be applied, and when they must be combined with other cryptoeconomic primitives.